-Figure 2.71 Poles cantilevered to the ground
+Figure 2.71 Poles cantilevered to the ground.

-A last example is illustrated in figure 2.71 showing multiple poles for electrical purposes, wooden to hold cables and metallic to hold lamps that are completely fixed to the ground such that no motion along any direction is possible either in translation or rotation: this is a fixed support application.
+A final example is illustrated in Figure 2.71, which shows multiple poles supporting electrical equipment: wooden poles to hold cables and a metallic pole to hold lamps are fixed to the ground to prevent motion, either translation or rotation, in any direction.
+This is an application of a fixed support.

 Application 2.16.
-Calculate the reactions at the fixed support A of the beam AB shown in figure 2.72.
+Calculate the reaction forces at the fixed support A of the beam AB shown in Figure 2.72.